paveloom-d/dev/README.md

 If you don't need this functionality, you can omit the `-v` flag above.

-Since Zsh is the default shell, enter the container using the following command:
+Since Zsh is the default shell, you can enter the container using the following command:

 ```bash
 docker exec -it container zsh